szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Up to 4 spells will be recalled additionally of up to level 5

 However, the casting time is very high now (2 full rounds), which makes it less convenient to cast in the middle of combat and serves more as a recovery after combat spell, unless triggered by contingencies or sequencers.
 Bear in mind that if this spell is cast through scripts, the caster might have a lapse in judgment and stop the casting after only one round of casting to do something else, because it seems the engine doesn't ever expect casting times over just below 1 full round (i.e., casting speed of 9).

-**Component 465:** Make Nature's Beauty blocked by True Sight

-This component allows creatures that have True Sight or True Seeing active to automatically resist the effects of Nature's Beauty since the spell is effectively an illusion that kills and blinds.

 **Component 466:** Make Shield of Archons absorb more spell levels and closer to PnP